BernhardPosselt/presentations/slides/cypress.md

 # Asynchronicity

 * Async code does not work well with Cypress
-* Can only be executed on the Node backend using the tasks API:
+* Can kinda only be executed on the Node backend using the tasks API:

 ```ts
 // definitions: